 What is Sexual Harassment?

-The UC policy on Sexual Harassment provides: Sexual harassment is unwelcome advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, when submission to or rejection of this conduct explicitly or implicitly affects a person's employment or education, unreasonably interfered with a person's work or educational performance, or creates an intimidating, hostile or offensive working or learning environment.
-In the interest of preventing sexual harassment, the University will respond to reports of any such conduct.
+Sexual Harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
+Sexual harassment is conduct that explicitly or implicitly affects a person’s employment or education or interferes with a person’s work or educational performance or creates an environment such that a reasonable person would find the conduct intimidating, hostile, or offensive.
+Sexual harassment includes sexual violence (see definition below).
+The University will respond to reports of any such conduct in accordance with the Policy.

 For more information about the kinds of behavior that amount to sexual harassment, try the following links.